aescarias/lotta-dev/src/content/posts/before-you-compile-python.md

 - You'll have to tell users about possible false positives.
 You may also need to contact AV vendors directly so they can mark your file as safe.
 However, if your application targets a small audience or isn't downloaded often, you'll likely have to do this for each release of your software.
 - If using PyInstaller, a hacky solution I have heard *might* work is to [recompile its bootloader](https://www.pyinstaller.org/en/stable/bootloader-building.html).
 The bootloader is another binary written in C which is responsible for extracting and running your application once it's compiled.
 Recompiling does require some work and it is not guaranteed to be effective.
-- Another factor that can lead to detections is your file's reputation. **Code signing**, although costly, can help in establishing that reputation and helping guarantee its integrity (has it been tampered) and authenticity (where is this from).
+- Another factor that can lead to detections is your file's reputation. **Code signing**, although costly, can help in establishing that reputation and ensuring its integrity (has it been tampered) and authenticity (where is this from).
   - If your app gets popular enough, it may be detected by less engines as your app's reputation increases and as other people report false positives.

 ### If you prefer to use Python

 The simplest and easiest solution is just **not using these tools at all**.
 Telling your users to install Python is probably the best of all the options here.

-> If your users are not tech savvy, you can easily create an installer through Inno, NSIS, and similar.
-With an installer, you can simply bundle a Python interpreter with your code in the same way PyInstaller would.
-In fact, there's a tool called [pynsist](https://github.com/takluyver/pynsist) that does this.
+If your users are not tech savvy, you can easily create an installer through Inno, NSIS, and similar.
+With an installer, you can simply bundle a Python interpreter with your code in the same way PyInstaller would (in fact, there's a tool called [pynsist](https://github.com/takluyver/pynsist) that does this).
+You can also create a simple script (using bash and/or powershell) that can setup the application for them.
+The point, basically, is to make your own installer.

 ### Otherwise

 If you are starting a project and distribution is a priority, consider <u>not using Python at all</u> (at least, not yet).
 Python is great for server-side software but the difficulty of distributing Python can make it undesirable for developing client-side software.
 There are many languages, however, like C++, C#, and Rust, that have compilation in mind and have solved most of the challenges pointed above.
-If you are concerned about your source code being out there, then you may also prefer this route. (rather than obfuscating).

 ## Conclusion